soulroll/packer-vagrant-virtualbox/README.md

 # Packer + Vagrant + Virtualbox
-Automates the creation of any type of machine image
+Automates the creation of any type of machine image.

 ## Requirements
 1. Virtualbox (sudo apt-get install virtualbox)